 Tran officially started her dance journey in 2016.
 As a very timid and shy person with no experience in dancing, the environment was very outside of her comfort zone.
 However, her passion for dance kept her motivated to regularly attend dance classes and, along with the warm welcomes and friendly faces, she soon grew comfortable and is now a proud Flare member.

 Tran was given many opportunities to experience different genres of dance through not only classes, but also performances and video projects.
-However, to this day, her favourite genres are still Urban, Commercial Girls and Lyrical.
+However, to this day, her favourite genres are still Choreographed street dance, Commercial Girls and Lyrical.

 Tran is excited to be part of the committee again in 2019 as Vice President after being 2018 Sourcing Officer.
 Tran hopes to support the 2019 committee with their creative visions for Flare as well as provide warm welcomes to new and old faces.